ace-compiler/ace-compiler/README.md

 Then the ACE compler would be build under "/app/release" and install under dir "/app/ace_cmplr".

 ### 3. Run performance tests for compilation time, run time and runtime memory consumption
 Note: given hardward setups, it would take around 5 hours to complete ACE only tests in single thread, and it would take around 13 hours to complete EXPERT only tests in single thread.
+Running EXPERT tests (-a or -e options below) require more than 300GB memory, it is recommanded to run on machine with at least 400GB memory.

 #### 3.1 Build EXPERT program
 Under the container directory "/app", run: